What is embalming?

 When it comes to organising the funeral of a loved one, one of the questions you will be asked is whether you would like them to be embalmed.
 This can be quite a difficult decision to make if you don’t know much about the process, so we’ve put together this short guide to help you.

-- Repatriation.
-As mentioned above, if your loved one is to be taken abroad, it is a legal requirement that they be embalmed.
+If your loved one is to be repatriated abroad for the funeral, it is a legal requirement that they be embalmed.
 Find out more about repatriation.

 Can I visit my loved one if they haven’t been embalmed?

 Yes, you can still visit your loved one in the chapel of rest if they haven’t been embalmed.
 However, as embalming delays the process of natural deterioration, your funeral director may advise that you visit your loved one as soon as possible.

 The products used in the embalming process don't have any effect on a cremation and those who are embalmed can still be cremated safely.

 This depends on the type of burial you choose.
 In many circumstances you can have a burial once a person has been embalmed.
 However, if you’re considering an eco-friendly funeral or a woodland burial, embalming isn’t allowed as the chemicals may contaminate the local environment.

 The most important thing to remember is that embalming is a very personal choice and by no means compulsory.
 If you’re still unsure on whether you would choose embalming for your loved one, please contact your local Co-op funeral director who would be more than happy to answer any questions.

 Enter your town or postcode to find a Co-op funeral home near you.